All Episodes

 You actually see that agenda while Hillary Clinton was Secretary of State.

-The one binding theme is we always seem to be doing the Muslim Brotherhood's agenda, whether it's the rebels in Syria, whether it's opposing Sisi in Egypt, and now they're actually supporting Muslim Brotherhood backed governments against you know what what could potentially be an allied government in in Libya.
+Notice that throughout all the incoherence of this administration's foreign policy, and it is pretty incoherent, the one binding theme is we always seem to be doing the Muslim Brotherhood's agenda, whether it's the rebels in Syria, whether it's opposing Sisi in Egypt, and now they're actually supporting Muslim Brotherhood-backed governments against what could potentially be an allied government in Libya.

 And I know Patrick has a lot to say about that.

-So I mean, you you go try to find some consistency.
+So, I mean, you go try to find some consistency.

 Conservatives.